Individuals, teams or companies are eligible if they:

 Contestants need to create a new account for each entry.
 Each account will require a different email address.
 If you do not have more than one email address and would like to submit multiple entries, please contact the contest administrator at info@launchwisconsin.biz

-Past BPC participants are eligible to enter the contest again.
+Past Launch Wisconsin participants are eligible to enter the contest again.
 Please note:

 The four contest categories are deliberately broad – advanced manufacturing, business services, information technology and life sciences.
 It’s rare that an entry cannot find a logical home.
 Contest administrators and judges will move entries between categories if necessary, but it seldom is.

 All entries are accepted through the online portal – which you can access by clicking “MY ACCOUNT” above.
-The second and third stages of the contest also take place through that website, culminating in a 15-minute narrated pitch deck.
-Up to 12 finalists will present at the Wisconsin Entrepreneurs’ Conference.
+Both fist and second stages of the contest take place through that website, culminating in a 7-minute narrated pitch deck.
+Up to 12 finalists will present at the Early Stage Symposium.
 That’s our “Diligent Dozen” phase.

 The judges and mentors offer years of valuable experience.
 About 70 judges drawn from the finance, sales, marketing, research and technology sectors across Wisconsin will score the entries and provide feedback.
-Many of those judges are investors.
+Most of these judges are investors.
 The mentoring corps will include members of SCORE and the Center for Technology Commercialization.

 As you continue to grow your start-up you will inevitably start thinking about the future and next steps.
 One important question you may ask yourself: how do I continue to fund this company?